kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-join.md

 that the API server certificate is valid under the root CA.

 The CA key hash has the format `sha256:<hex_encoded_hash>`.
-By default, the hash value is returned in the `kubeadm join` command printed at the end of `kubeadm init` or in the output of `kubeadm token create --print-join-command`.
+By default, the hash value is printed at the end of the `kubeadm init` command or in the output from the `kubeadm token create --print-join-command` command.
 It is in a standard format (see [RFC7469](https://tools.ietf.org/html/rfc7469#section-2.4)) and can also be calculated by 3rd party tools or provisioning systems.
 For example, using the OpenSSL CLI: